-So, you’re thinking about heading off the grid for a few days with nothing but what you can carry on your back?
-You’re in for a serious adventure.
+So you are thinking about heading off the grid for a few days with nothing but what you can carry on your back?
+That sounds like an incredible adventure waiting to happen.

-This multi-day backpacking Guide is here to help you plan smart, pack right, and actually enjoy yourself out there—even when your socks are wet and you’re pretty sure that noise in the woods wasn’t just a squirrel.
+This multi day backpacking guide is here to help you plan smart, pack well, and enjoy every moment out there.
+Even when your socks are wet and that strange noise in the woods has you wondering if it really was just a squirrel.

 Read More About Multi-day Backpacking Guide